AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/user-guide.md

 >[!IMPORTANT]
 >
 >Attribute-based access control is currently available in a limited release for US-based healthcare customers.
-This capability will be available to all Real-time Customer Data Platform customers once it is fully released.

 In the [!DNL Adobe Experience Platform] UI, select **[!UICONTROL Services]** in the left navigation.
 The **[!UICONTROL Services]** browser appears and displays available Adobe intelligent services.
 In the container for Attribution AI, select **[!UICONTROL Open]**.